blinklet/learning/pelican-static-site/host-static-web-site.md

 /home/brian/Projects/learning-with-code/env/lib/python3.10/site-packages/pelican/themes/Flex-2.5.0
 ```

-Then, I created a new directory in my project called *themes* and copied the Flex-2.5.0 directory into it:
+Then, create a new directory in your project called *themes* and copy the Flex-2.5.0 directory into it:

 ```bash
 (env) $ mkdir themes